Anuradis/portfolio/README.md

-Portfolio was written in Angular rather for practice than serious need of angular usage in such a project.
+Portfolio was written in Angular rather for practice reasons than serious need of angular usage in such a project.

 Techstack: HTML5, CSS3, TS, Angular, NPM, GIT.